kessler-yaron/cheat.sheet/it_operations/01.ubuntu/new_os_basic_installation/new_os_basic_installation.md

 ### Thoughts

-  1. When i am installing a fresh OS (Operating System) on my computer there is a few softwares/programs that i thing is useful/helpful for my daily tasks.
+  1. When i am installing a fresh OS (Operating System) on my computer there is a few softwares (programs) that i think is useful for my daily tasks.

-### Console/Terminal software/programs -
+  2. software installation using command line (terminal)

+### software installation list
 1. **vim** - vim (Vi IMproved) is a text editor.
 2. **git** - version control system that tracks changes in a computer files.
-3.

 ### vim install
   ```sh